Western Desert cultural bloc: Country

 Extending over a million square miles, the Western Desert... covers a vast area of the interior of the continent.
 It extends across western South Australia into central and central northern Western Australia (south of the Kimberleys) and south-western Northern Territory, and it includes most of the hill country in northern South Australia..The area is marked by an overall similarity in both climatic conditions... and physiographical characteristics.
 More important, however, is its delineation as a distinct culture area.. its Aboriginal inhabitants share a common language (with dialectal variations), social organization, relationship to the natural environment, religion and mythology and aesthetic expression.
-The term Western Desert, then refers to both a cultural bloc and a geographical entity.'
+The term Western Desert, then refers to both a cultural bloc and a geographical entity.

+The WDCB covers around 670,000 km2 and extends across much of Western Australia, parts of South Australia, and parts of the Northern Territory. includes the Gibson Desert, the Great Victoria Desert, the Great Sandy and Little Sandy Deserts in the Northern Territory, South Australia and Western Australia.
+It stretches from the Nullarbor in the south to the Kimberley in the north, and from the Percival Lakes in the west through to the Pintupi lands in the Northern Territory.

 History of contact

-Ronald Berndt estimated that, before the European colonization of Australia, the Western Desert peoples may have numbered as many as 10,000, but that by the late 1950s, their numbers were down to between 1,371 and 2,200.

-Apart from the Canning Stock Route and the Rabbit-proof fence, white contact with this part of Australia was very rare, until the 1960s.
+Ronald Berndt estimated that, before the European colonisation of Australia, the Western Desert peoples may have numbered as many as 10,000, but that by the late 1950s, their numbers were down to between 1,371 and 2,200.
+Apart from the Canning Stock Route and the rabbit-proof fence, white contact with this part of Australia was very rare until the 1960s.
 Terry Long, a Native Patrol Officer employed by Weapons Research Establishment, observed: